Olympic swimming ends with splashy new records, US gold

 Zach Apple made the lead stand up on the freestyle to give the Americans a world record of 3 minutes, 26.78 seconds -- eclipsing the mark of 3:27.28 they set at the 2009 Rome world championships in rubberized suits.

-Ryan Murphy and Michael Andrew joined Dressel and Apple on the winning team, ensuring the Americans remained unbeaten in the medley relay — the final swimming event at the Tokyo Aquatics Centre.
+Ryan Murphy and Michael Andrew joined Dressel and Apple to keep the unbeaten streak alive for the U.S. men.

-In the first event of the morning, Dressel won the 50 free for his third individual title of the games.

-Dressel cruised to a relatively easy win in the frenetic dash from one end of the pool to the other, touching first in the 50 free with an Olympic record of 21.07.

-He also won gold in the 100 free, set a world record in the 100 butterfly and took part in the winning 4x100 free relay.

-A few minutes after Dressel climbed from the pool, McKeon completed her own freestyle sweep.
-She touched in 23.81 to add the 50 title to her victory in the 100.
+McKeon completed her own sweep of the freestyle sprints, touching in 23.81 to add the 50 title to her victory in the 100.

-In the medley relay, McKeon entered truly rarified territory.
-She is only the second woman in any sport to win seven medals at an Olympics, joining Soviet gymnast Maria Gorokhovskaya, who claimed two golds and five silvers at the 1952 Helsinki Games.

 “I don’t know how she does it.
 I’m exhausted,” said Kyle Chalmers, one of the McKeon’s teammates.
 “To win one gold medal or an Olympic medal, it’s very, very special.
 We’re lucky to have her on the team.”